mr-mrs-panda/billbee-custom-shop-dotnet-sdk/README.md

 # Billbee Custom Shop SDK

 A .NET SDK for easy integration with the [Billbee Custom Shop API](https://billbee.io) into custom webshops and e-commerce platforms.

+> **Important:** The use of the Billbee Custom Shop API requires explicit permission from Billbee GmbH.
+This interface enables direct integration between your webshop and Billbee's multichannel e-commerce management platform.

 > **Disclaimer:** This repository is **not officially maintained by Billbee GmbH**.
 It is an independent implementation created and maintained by Mr. & Mrs. Panda, who use and test this SDK in production environments.

 ## Overview